BoilWP/WordPress-Plugin-Boilerplate/CONTRIBUTING.md

 * When committing, reference your issue (if present) and include a note about the fix
 * Push the changes to your fork and submit a pull request to the 'dev' branch of the WordPress-Plugin-Boilerplate-repository.

 At this point you're waiting on me to merge your pull request.
-We'll review all pull requests, and make suggestions and changes if necessary.
+I'll review all pull requests, and make suggestions and changes if necessary.

 # Additional Resources